mj8w/except/README.md

 `except` is useful today, but it is still conservative:

 - local resolution is module-scoped
+- method calls are only lightly inferred when local assignments make the target obvious
-- method calls and dynamic dispatch are not deeply modeled
+- deep dynamic dispatch is not modeled
-- library knowledge depends on curated summaries
+- library knowledge still depends partly on curated summaries
 - type-specific exception behavior is not yet inferred
 - decorators and framework routing are parsed as ordinary Python
 - implicit operation inference is intentionally broad in some places